Can Google teach kids not to troll?

-Kids are creative when it comes being cruel online.
+Kids are creative when it comes to being cruel online.

 On Instagram, they'll post a group photo from a party and tag someone who wasn't invited to make them feel bad.
 They use music sharing apps to cyberbully each other in the comments of a song.
 Kids are even on Twitter (TWTR, Tech30) "subtweeting" each other, making comments about people without directly using their names, just like the grownups do.